babyeatermcdeath/hello-world/README.md

 Hello fellow humans!

-I am made of 10% sleep, 20% coffee and 70% stress and anxiety.
-Welcome to the hell that is me!
+I am made of 10% sleep, 20% coffee and 70% flowers and donuts!
+I like snickers and potatoes.
 Yay!